UFC Fight Night: Blachowicz vs. Jacare: Predictions & Analysis

 A few statistical edges stand out.
 Krause throws significantly more leather — a 2.3 sig. strike per minute gap.
 Krause is far more active with takedowns, averaging 0.3 more per 15 minutes.
 Krause has tighter striking defense, making opponents miss more often.

 The Pick: James Krause over Sergio Moraes.
-The model gives Krause a slight nod at 64% — this could easily go either way.
-The market and our model are aligned — the line looks fair.
+The model gives Krause a slight nod at 57% — this could easily go either way.
+The market implies 64% for Krause, but our model sees only 57%.
+That 6-point gap favoring Moraes is worth watching.

 Ricardo Ramos